stonecharioteer/blog/_drafts/no-a-vm-is-not-enough.md

 #### Use Docker and run multiple Containers

 That is a good answer.
-In fact, this would work, *if* the executibles *and the firewall isn't blocking everything in red tape from here to Timbucktu.
+In fact, this would work, *if* the executables *and* the firewall isn't blocking everything in red tape from here to Timbucktu.

 I'm serious.
 Docker will not work because of several reasons.